Emulator Issues #7360

 Same problem with me too, with versions 4.0 - 3889, 4235, 2121, 2235, and 1857.
 It closes perfectly fine with Direct D3D with Intel graphics selected, but OpenGL almost always crashes when closed.
 Just as a note, I have an NVIDIA GT 750M, and I have selected the NVIDIA card to be the preferred graphics processor for Dolphin.

-#12 Updated by skidau about 5 years ago
+#12 Updated by skidau over 5 years ago

 Crash on shutdown in single core mode, EFB2RAM, RealXFB disabled: